tonyflo/videoflo/README.md

 4. Render
 5. Upload
 6. Scheduled

+_*NOTE*_: Please do not manually move cards between lists on your Trello boards... videoflo will manage card movement for you.

 ### MacOS Tags
 If you are using a Mac computer, videoflo will tag your video project directories according to their status in the production workflow.